Who Invited Them

-Who Invited Them is an American horror film directed by Duncan Birmingham and starring Ryan Hansen, Melissa Tang, Timothy Granaderos.
+Who Invited Them is a 2022 American horror film directed by Duncan Birmingham and starring Ryan Hansen, Melissa Tang, Timothy Granaderos, and Perry Mattfeld.
 The film was released on Shudder on September 1, 2022, to a critical success.

 Plot

 A married couple, Adam and Margo, buy a large, expensive house in a prestigious area.
-Although Margot thinks that such a place is too posh for them, Adam still throws a housewarming party to show off to his colleagues and superiors.
+Although Margo thinks that such a place is too posh for them, Adam still throws a housewarming party to show off to his colleagues and superiors.
 When the guests have already left, the hosts suddenly discover an unfamiliar couple in the house.
 Profuse in apologies and compliments, they present themselves as wealthy neighbors who came to quarrel over parking slots but changed their minds about spoiling the event.
 Adam and Margo's child spends the night with friends, so they decide to continue the evening in the company of new acquaintances who are, in fact, duplicitous and dangerous impostors.